cruiseresearchgroup/forecasting-on-new-roads/README.md

 The datasets METR-LA, PeMS-BAY, and PeMS-D7(m) were obtained from the github repo of a recent benchmark study: https://github.com/deepkashiwa20/DL-Traff-Graph .

+The PeMS-11k (our own naming) is from the GP-DCRNN github repo: https://github.com/tanwimallick/graph_partition_based_DCRNN .
+Since this dataset is 1 year long, and we are only interested in the spatial generalization, we make a shorter version of this dataset and call it PeMS-11k(s).
+This is only 3 months long from Feburary 2018 to April 2018, inclusive.

 # Run